Equine Craniosacral Bodywork FAQs

 No-shows

-Anyone who either forgets or consciously chooses to forgo their appointment for whatever reason will be considered a “no-show”.
-They will be charged for their “missed” appointment and future service will be denied until payment is made.
+Anyone who forgets or consciously chooses to forgo their appointment for whatever reason will be considered a “no-show.”
+They will be charged for their “missed” appointment, and future service will be denied until payment.

 Arriving late

 Appointment times have been arranged specifically for you.
-If you arrive late your session may be shortened in order to accommodate others whose appointments follow yours.
-Depending upon how late you arrive, I will then determine if there is enough time remaining to start a treatment.
-Regardless of the length of the treatment actually given, you will be responsible for the “full” session.
+If you arrive late, your session may be shortened to accommodate others whose appointments follow yours.
+Depending on how late you arrive, I will determine if there is enough time to start a treatment.
+Regardless of the length of the treatment given, you will be responsible for the “full” session.